Iguana Girl (Daughter of Iguana, Iguana no Musume, イグアナの娘), 1991, Hagio, Moto, Petit Flower

 STORY: 6

-Meet some people, going on with their own situations and trying to understand each others.
+Meet a handful of people, going on with their own situations and trying to understand each others.
 Iguana Girl is a collection of five short stories with slices of life and a topping of surrealism.
 Nothing epic, just some adequate feelings.

 ART: 6